Deaod/NewCTF/README.md

 #### bSpawnSecondaryEnabled
 If enabled, use secondary algorithm to find a suitable spawn point if primary algorithm cant find one.
 If disabled, skip using secondary algorithm and fall back to default algorithm.

+#### SpawnSecondaryMaxDistance
+Players at or above this distance from a spawn point all contribute the same amount to its weight for the secondary algorithm.

 #### SpawnSecondaryOwnTeamWeight
 Multiplier of the distance of members of the same team to spawn points.